drdoctr/doctr/docs/recipes.rst

 encrypted environment variable and the call to ``doctr deploy``.

 Then, create a pull request to the repository.
-Tell the owner of the repository to add the public key which doctr has printed as a deploy key for the repo (doctr will also print the url where they can add this).
+Tell the owner of the repository to add the public key which Doctr has printed as a deploy key for the repo (Doctr will also print the url where they can add this).
 Don't worry, the key is a public SSH key, so it's OK to post it publicly in the pull request.